 The University is committed to providing a reliable online course system to all users.
-However, in the event of any unexpected server outage or any unusual technical difficulty which prevents students from completing a time sensitive assessment activity, the instructor will extend the time window and provide an appropriate accommodation based on the situation.
-Students should immediately report any problems to the instructor and also contact the UNT Student Help Desk: helpdesk@unt.edu or 940.565.2324.
+However, if any unexpected server outage or any unusual technical difficulty prevents students from completing a time-sensitive assessment activity, the instructor will extend the time window and provide an appropriate accommodation based on the situation.
+Students should immediately report any problems to the instructor and contact the UNT Student Help Desk: helpdesk@unt.edu or 940.565.2324.